Copyright (C) 2015 Preservation Howard County

 One of the 39 National Historic Registered properties in Howard County.
 It was saved from financial neglect in 1809 by Joshua Barney with his marriage to the widow Coale and served as his home until his death in 1813.
 Later it served as the Elmwood Manor School.
 The house has had excellent preservation care over the years as a bed and breakfast but unfortunately the property recently has been taken off the market and is in foreclosure.
 Every day the property sits vacant, the more at-risk the house becomes as it deteriorates from water damage, mold and many other potential hazards of decline.
 There is interest of a concerned citizen to open a health and wellness center in the building.
 Hopefully, community and others will rally to give this beautifully vacant Historical home a new lease on life.

 Pending sale of the property has the community concerned whether new ownership will result in the loss of this once crossroad community’s historic building.
 It remains a reminder and symbol of what was the commerce and social center for dances and pot luck suppers for this small community

 Rockburn Heritage Park

-The restoration and addition of the Doyle Spring House and Barn buildings to Clover Hill a late 1700s home, the Pfieffer Corner School House and the McKenzie Bank Barn will provide an interpretive heritage park setting of buildings representing Howard County’s history.
+The restoration and addition of the Doyle Spring House and Barn buildings to Clover Hill, the Pfieffer Corner School House and the McKenzie Bank Barn will provide an interpretive heritage park setting of buildings representing Howard County’s history.

 Community support is still needed to complete the plans of the Patapsco Heritage Greenway to restore safety railings, create a viewing area and interpretive signage at this significant engineering construction.
-Information on the plans on fund raising can be made to President John Slater at 410-992-0001 or email@example.com
+Information on the plans on fund raising can be made to Executive Directory, Mary Catherine Cochran at 410-615-0425 or MCC.email@example.com.